 Hedin persuades Nyssa to drop her weapon.

-Sue: It sounds as if her gun shattered into a thousand tiny pieces when it hit the floor.
+Sue: It sounds like her gun shattered into a thousand tiny pieces when it hit the floor.
 That’s shoddy Gallifreyan workmanship for you.

-Hedin drops the bombshell – the villain is Gallifrey’s first Time Lord…
+Hedin drops a bombshell – the villain is Gallifrey’s very first Time Lord.

 Sue: I should know this, shouldn’t I?